-A request for approval of the Transit Department's Public Transportation Agency Safety Plan (PTASP) as required by the Federal Transit Administration (FTA) under 49 U.S.C.
-SS 5329, for any state or local governmental authority or any other operator of a public transportation system that receives Federal financial assistance under 49 U.S.C.
+Request for approval of the Transit Department's 2022 updates to the Public Transportation Agency Safety Plan (PTASP) as required by the Federal Transit Administration (FTA) under 49 U.S.C.
+SS 5329, for any State, local governmental authority, or any other operator of a public transportation system that receives Federal financial assistance under 49 U.S.C.
 Chapter 53.
+Council approved the previous update in November 2021.